 Welcome to our New World Ice Gauntlet Guide!
 For more on the Ice Gauntlet and New World Ice Magic, continue reading below.

 The Ice Gauntlet is an intelligence based weapon that allows the wielder to cast ice spells as well as attack at range.
 It has many crowd control abilities and has a ton of area denial abilities.
 Light attack deals 100% ice damage and a heavy attack deals 140% ice damage.

-The Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
-For instance, the Light attacks cost 2 mana and Heavy attacks cost 5 mana.
+An Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
+For instance, the Light attacks cost no mana and Heavy attacks cost 5 mana.
 Mana does not regenerate while you are attacking.
 There are ways to manage your mana, and there are mana potions that can be consumed to recover mana quickly.

-The two skill trees for the Ice Gauntlet are the Ice Tempest and Builder skill trees.
+There’s two skill trees for the Ice Gauntlet, they are the Ice Tempest and Builder skill trees.

 Active abilities in the Ice Tempest tree are centered around AOE damage and has a powerful Key Passive in Ultimate Chill.
 These abilities are all focused on denial for monsters and players alike.